MONNK-CODE/PORTFOLIO/README.md

-# 🌟 My Senior Year Journey: A Portfolio of Growth 🌟
+# 🌟 My HS Senior Year Journey: A Portfolio of Growth 🌟

 ## **A Letter to My Code Nation Project**